Hostile Takeover

 “What a surprising outlook coming from you,” the drone said quietly.

 The next platform was demarcated by drone heads mounted on rod-straight arms.
-Grotesque assemblages of oily machine parts adorn the area.
+Grotesque assemblages of oily machine parts adorned the area.

 “Ugh, what the heck is that.”